galpt/agh-cake/README.md

 > 1. This adaptation is using AdGuardHome to get DNS latency in real-time.
 You may want to visit the [DNSCrypt-CAKE](https://github.com/galpt/dnscrypt-cake) repository if you want to compare both tools.
 > 2. If there is a new update from the [AdGuardHome](https://github.com/AdguardTeam/AdGuardHome) repository, you only need to replace the `qlog.go` file from the new version using the one with CAKE support and it will work just fine.
 > 3. If there is a new update with an updated `qlog.go` from the official repository, we will try to update `qlog.go` (with CAKE support) accordingly.
+> 4. This adaptation was inspired by the [cake-autorate](https://github.com/lynxthecat/cake-autorate) project, but was not intended to replace that at all, since it is using a completely different approach.
+You are free to use whatever works best for you.

 > [!NOTE]
 >